mlgill/markdown_cv/README.md

 # md-cv

-My markdown CV, which can be found [here](http://michellelynngill.com).
+My curriculum vitae, which can be found [here](http://michellelynngill.com).

 ### How to run